NHA CCMA vs. AMCA CMAC: What’s the Difference?

-Depending on the age of your students and where you teach, the eligibility requirements for a certification may differ.
+Depending on the age of your students and where you teach, the eligibility requirements for each certification may differ.

-That’s why it’s such an important point to consider when choosing a certification.
+That’s why it’s such an important point to consider when choosing a certification for your program!

-To be eligible to take the NHA CCMA exam, a candidate need to meet two specific requirements set by the NHA.
+To be eligible for the NHA CCMA exam, a candidate needs to meet two specific requirements set by the NHA.

 First, the candidate must have a high school diploma or GED equivalent.